-Osteopetroses are a group of rare disorders that increase the density of bones.
+Osteopetroses are a group of rare hereditary disorders that increase the density of bones and cause bones to grow abnormally.

-In osteopetrosis (sometimes called marble bones), the body does not recycle old bone cells.
+In osteopetrosis, the body does not recycle old bone cells.
 The result is increased density or thickness of the bones and an alteration in how the bones are shaped.
 These changes make bones weaker than normal.
 The dense bone tissue also crowds out the bone marrow, which is where blood cells are formed.

 Osteopetroses range from mild to severe and can even be life threatening.
 Symptoms may begin in infancy (early onset) or later in life (delayed onset).